Efficient Model Repository for Entity Resolution: Construction, Search, and Integration: Reusing of Solved ER Tasks

 The input of our method is a set of \ac{er} problems that are used to initialise the repository.
 Our main focus is on reusing \ac{er} problems.
 As a reminder, we briefly describe how the similarity feature vectors $w\in p_{k,l}$ can be determined.
 Theoretically, various blocking techniques~\cite{papadakisSTP20blocking} can be employed to reduce the search space based on the similarity calculations used.
 Recent approaches utilize pre-trained language models to generate embeddings representing records~\cite{LiDitto20, zeng2024multiEM}.
 In this case, nearest-neighbour search approaches~\cite{deepBlocker2021, Maciejewski2025proER} can be used to reduce the number of candidate record pairs~\cite{papadakisSTP20blocking}.

-The similarities can be computed using appropriate similarity functions tailored to the relevant attributes of the records being compared.
+The similarities can be computed using appropriate similarity functions tailored to the relevant attributes of the records being compared~\cite{Chr12}.
 A further strategy to leverage data sources with different attributes is the use of pre-trained language models.
 The models can generate embeddings that encompass all attributes, functioning similarly to a bag-of-words approach.
-Using this strategy, an entity resolution approach can calculate embedding similarities for certain or all attributes.
+Using this strategy, an \ac{er} can calculate embedding similarities for certain or all attributes.

-\Cref{fig:workflow} shows the workflow to efficiently create a model repository to solve new \ac{er} tasks of $\mathcal{P_I}$.
-We first conduct distribution analysis to determine whether the similarity distributions of features $f_1,\ldots,f_t$ from the \ac{er} problems are similar.
-We then aggregate the results across the various features to compute an average distribution similarity score, $sim_p$, for each $p_{k,l} \in P_{I}$.
+Figure~\ref{fig:workflow} shows the workflow to efficiently create a model repository to solve new \ac{er} tasks of $\mathcal{P_I}$.
+We first conduct distribution analysis to determine whether the similarity distributions of features $f_1,\ldots,f_t$ from the \ac{er} problems are similar {considering univariate and multivariate analysis tests}.
+We calculate an similarity score, $sim_p$, for each $p_{k,l} \in \mathcal{P_{I}}$.

 From the pairwise comparison of \ac{er} problems, we derive the \ac{er} problem similarity graph $G_{P}$.
 The \ac{er} problems represent the vertices, and the similarities between the \ac{er} problems are the weighted edges.
 We cluster the graph $G_{P}$ using the Leiden algorithm~\cite{Traag2019leiden}.
-In pre-experiments, we also tested different algorithms such as Girvan-Newmann~\cite{Girvan_2002} and label propagation~\cite{RA07labelpropagation}, leading to similar results.
+In pre-experiments, we also evaluated other algorithms such as Girvan-Newmann~\cite{Girvan_2002} and label propagation~\cite{RA07labelpropagation}, leading to similar results. {As shown in \Cref{fig:workflow}, we calculate pairwise the similarities between $P_{1,2}, P_{1,3}\ldots P_{m,n}$ and compute clusters based based on the graph $G_P$ resulting in the clusters $C_1, C_2$, and $C_3$.}

 We consider all \ac{er} tasks $p_{k,l}\in C^i$ as similar, assuming that one model is sufficient to classify the underlying similarity vectors from these \ac{er} tasks.
 Due to this simplification, we only need training data to generate one model for each cluster $C^i \in \mathcal{C_{P}}$.